apache/shenyu-website/content/en/projects/shenyu/sign-plugin/index.md

 ## Add AK/SK

-* In shenyu-admin --> In authentication management, click `Add` to add a new AK/SK。please refer to: [Authentication](../authority-management).
+* In `shenyu-admin` --> In authentication management, click `Add` to add a new AK/SK。please refer to: [Authentication](../authority-management).

 ## Implementation of Gateway Technology

- * Adopt Ak/SK authentication technical scheme.
+ * Adopt AK/SK authentication technical scheme.
  * Adopt authentication plug-in and Chain of Responsibility Pattern to realize.
  * Take effect when the authentication plugin is enabled and all interfaces are configured for authentication.